Lightning-AI/pytorch-lightning/docs/source/guides/speed.rst

     trainer = Trainer(min_epochs=1, max_epochs=1000)

-If running iteration based training, i.e. infitine / iterable dataloader, you can also control the number of steps with the `min_steps` and  `max_steps` flags:
+If running iteration based training, i.e. infinite / iterable dataloader, you can also control the number of steps with the `min_steps` and  `max_steps` flags:

 .. testcode::